Types of Windows

 Hung Windows

 Hung windows come in two types: single-hung and double-hung.
-Single-hung windows have one sash that moves up and down, while double-hung windows have two sashes that move up and down which makes them easy to clean.
+Single-hung windows have one sash that moves up and down, while double-hung windows have two sashes that move up and down, which makes them easy to clean.
 Double-hung windows are perfect for ventilation and are commonly used in bedrooms and living rooms.

 Custom Windows